 If Your Child Was Harmed by Toxic Metals, Our Baby Food Lawyers Can Help

-The January 31, 2025 Gerber recall affects all batches of Soothe 'n' Chew Teething Sticks in both Strawberry Apple and Banana flavors.
+On January 31, 2025, Gerber's recall affected all batches of Soothe 'n' Chew Teething Sticks in both Strawberry Apple and Banana flavors.
 These edible teethers, marketed for babies six months and older, have been recalled due to potential choking hazards.
 At least one emergency room visit has been reported in connection with these products.

 If you're wondering, "Does the Gerber recall affect me?" here's what parents should check: